RichardLitt/awesome-fantasy/README.md

 #### [Labyrinth](http://www.imdb.com/title/tt0091369/) [7.4]

-This is one of the weirder cult classics to come out of the 80s.
+This is one of the weirder cult classics to come out of the 80's.
 I wouldn't include this here if David Bowie's performance wasn't so incredible.
 But it is. - [@RichardLitt](https://github.com/RichardLitt)

 > A selfish 16-year old girl is given 13 hours to solve a labyrinth and rescue her baby brother when her wish for him to be taken away is granted by the Goblin King.

 #### [Reign of Fire](http://www.imdb.com/title/tt0253556/) [6.2]

 An incredible film for the vision of the world, and the way they combine medieval technology with modern warfare.
-The dragons are badass. - [@RichardLitt](https://github.com/RichardLitt)
+The dragons are bad-ass. - [@RichardLitt](https://github.com/RichardLitt)

 > A brood of fire-breathing dragons emerges from the earth and begins setting fire to everything, establishing dominance over the planet.